delawaremathguy/ShoppingList14/README.md

 ### update Monday, December 7.

-* Fixed an updating issue for `Item` when dsiplayed in the shopping list or the purchased item list.
-In some cases, edits to an associated Location were not being properly reflected in the Item for its `locationName`, `visitationOrder`, and `uiColor`.
+* Fixed an updating issue for `Item` when displayed in the shopping list or the purchased item list.
+In some cases, edits to its associated Location were not being properly reflected for the Item's `locationName`, `visitationOrder`, and `uiColor`.
 See comments in `Location.updateValues`.